 puzzle - the 3rd act, (hopefully) gut-punch of a twist - dropped into place, and the story was complete.
 Now, after many feverish, caffeine-fuelled nights of writing and painting, that story has

 blossomed into a 124 page, full-color graphic novel.
 For me, Terminal Dark is a labor of love.
 It's the movie I never got to direct, told in still images, and I can't wait to share it with

 I'll be posting new artwork frequently.
 Leave your comments, I'm eager to read and reply to them :)

 And if you enjoy your time here, let me know by clicking 'Like'.

 Dave Fraser - Terminal Dark author / illustrator

 Mankind has achieved artificial telepathy by connecting human minds to the internet.
 Thoughts can be transmitted from one brain to another, memories uploaded, and machines controlled at will.
-Into this strange world comes a serial killer with seemingly supernatural powers.
+All mankind is connected by a vast neural network.
+Into this strange world comes a savage new species that could wipe out all human life.
 As three detectives race to solve a puzzle of gruesome clues, they discover the mystery behind Terminal Dark is far more disturbing than they ever imagined...

 com - $2.99 https://goo.gl/gciIlW